SusheendharVijay/Algo-DS/README.md

 # Algo-DS
-Algoritms and Data structures implementations in JavaScript
+Algorithms and Data structures implementations in JavaScript